cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "MLS with Lightweight Clients"
+title: "Light Clients for Messaging Layer Security"
 abbrev: "lmls"
 category: info